kunalvirwal/Velocity-Load-Balancer/README.md

 ✅ It should have:
 	1) round robin (normal and weighted) :Done
 	2) Least Connections :Done
-✅ Health Checks for if the server is down [ 🚧HTTPS pings or 🚧health endpints or ✅TCP connections ] :Done
+✅ Health Checks for if the server is down [ ✅TCP connections or HTTPS pings or health endpints ] :Done
-🚧Rate limiting [ IP address and end point ]
+Rate limiting [ IP address and end point ]
 Hot Addition and removal of servers [ ✅Via HealthChecks and 🚧Via REST API interface (we'll see) ]
-🚧Loging and monitoring ( access logs like response times, status codes,... can store into a database like a mongo alpine container)
+✅ Loging and monitoring ( access logs like forwards, healthchecks, request drops, status codes,... 🚧can store into a database like a mongo alpine container)

 ## 🚧Phase II :Prod level